CarterPape/RedRock-Subscriptions/README.md

 Requires at least: 3.6
 Tested up to: 5.2
 Stable tag: 1.48.0
-License: GPLv2 or later
+License: GPLv3 or later

 Sell memberships and restrict access to content with WordPress and Memberful.

 == Description ==

-A reliable WordPress membership plugin that integrates your site with [Memberful](https://memberful.com).
+A WordPress membership plugin that integrates your site with [Memberful](https://memberful.com), with plugin edits by The Times-Independent.
 Memberful is a service for selling subscriptions to your website with [Stripe](https://stripe.com).
+The Times-Independent is a newspaper in Moab, Utah.

 Features include: